BACK

 In the USA, each state has different rules regarding whether or not third- party coverage must be provided, and often the minimum level of coverage required by law will be quite low.
 Despite this, most SLI providers will generally insure you up to $1 million.

-Minimum legal coverage
+The minimum legal coverage is:

 Am I insured if I am not at fault?